-All at once, the circle turns, the green world again going gold, yellow, red.
+The circle turns.
+The green world again goes gold, yellow, red.

 And then!
-Beneath those exteriors — dappled, splashed, freckled and striped in countless hues — lies dense-textured, sweet golden flesh, each variety in clear kinship with the other but distinctive.
+Beneath those exteriors — dappled, splashed, freckled and striped in countless hues — dense-textured, sweet golden flesh, each variety in clear kinship with the other but distinctive.
 They’re as different collectively from the summer squashes as summer itself is from winter, and cooking with them is its own delight.

 I fix them many ways, sauteing them on their own (I particularly love delicatas for that) and roasting them, serving them over pasta (with garlic and parm and sea salt and black pepper), as a side, or even in salads.
 But with the larger varieties especially, soup is my go-to.

 In the summer, I make and eat a very different cucumber-mint soup.
 But once winter squashes and cooler weather arrive, I switch.
 I can’t even guess how many pots and varieties of pumpkin/butternut/Kabocha/ delicata squash soup I have made over the years, and how many different varieties of squash (sometimes bolstered with a yam or sweet potato, for additional heft) I have made them from.

 I do know that every one of those squash soups has been a little different.

 Sometimes I go on the sweet side, that being winter squash’s natural predilection, perhaps cooking an apple or two with the squash, sometimes a pear.
 But the trick is to keep the soup’s axis sweet-savory, not sweet-pumpkin-pie/dessert-ish.
 Sometimes I balance this inherent sweetness with a little tartness, as in the Pumpkin-Tomato Bisque I often served at Dairy Hollow House, the inn my late husband and I owned and ran back in the long-ago-far-away days.
 (Here is the version of I used to make then… it was featured on Good Morning America, and is in my books Passionate Vegetarian and Dairy Hollow House Soup & Bread).
 At other times, the sweet-savory balance is created by use of a good flavorful vegetable stock, and/or loads of slowly sauteed diced onion and garlic.
 Though I mostly cook the squashes for such soup in liquid, on the stovetop, occasional I use roasted squash as a base too.